banderas328/python_files_crypt/README.md

 remeber project is 100% free . but i will happy if you donate some bitcoins on wallet 33bkk1PoiU7C1eAzQtKeznRTwo6pfyCjKg

-i promise every donate will update project and add nice to have features. but you can also send me email and ask add this feature for free :)
+i promise every donate will update project and add nice to have features, and some black rum with cigars :). but you can also send me email and ask add this feature for free :)